How Government Involvement is Perceived by Small Businesses

 12% | Manual processes (pen & paper)

 22% | Tracking in accounting software (Quickbooks)

 55% of small businesses do not track assets or use a manual process.

-The top IT changes businesses implemented in 2015 are updating network security, upgrading networks and replacing computer hardware.
+The top IT changes businesses implemented in 2016 were updating network security, upgrading networks and replacing computer hardware.

-Just 43% of small businesses prefer to purchase software directly from the manufacturer; most prefer to purchase it through online or brick and mortar retailers.
+Just 34% of small businesses prefer to purchase software from brick & mortar retailers.
+46% prefer to purchase it online.

 By the Numbers

 1,102 Surveyed | All Own or Manage a Small Business | All Headquarterd in the U.S.